smudge/decks/railsconf-2022/slides.md

 And if you build Rails apps, you can probably relate to that.
 I'm sure my parents would love to get a demo of your app.

-But more specifically, I want to tell you the story of a demo environment that I and my team have been working on for almost six years.
+But more specifically, I want to tell you the story of a particular demo environment that I and my team have been working on for almost six years.

+And so who am I?
 -->

 ---